xinzhan/core-services.en/help/interface/attributes/t-upload-attributes-ftp.md

    If the upload is successful, both files are moved to a folder called **processed**.

-   See [Data file requirements for uploading customer attributes](../attributes/crs-data-file.md#concept_DE908F362DF24172BFEF48E1797DAF19) for important information about file names and structure.
+   See [Data file requirements for uploading Customer Attributes](../attributes/crs-data-file.md#concept_DE908F362DF24172BFEF48E1797DAF19) for important information about file names and structure.